const dir = std.fs.cwd();

 10.3 Union type in Zig

 An union type defines a set of types that an object can be.
 It is like a list of options.
 Each option is a type that an object can assume.
 Therefore, unions in Zig have the same meaning, or, the same role as unions in C. They are used for the same purpose.
-You could also say that unions in Zig produces a similar effect to typing.Union in Python1.
+You could also say that unions in Zig produces a similar effect to using typing.Union

 For example, you might be creating an API that sends data to a data lake, hosted in some private cloud infrastructure.
-Suppose you created different structs in your codebase, to store the necessary information that you need, in order to connect to the services of each mainstream data lake service (Amazon S3, Azure Blob, etc.).
+Suppose you have created different structs in your codebase, to store the necessary information that you need, in order to connect to the services of each mainstream data lake service (Amazon S3, Azure Blob, etc.).

-Now, suppose you also have a function named send_event() that receives an event as input, and, a target data lake, and it sends the input event to the data lake specified in the target data lake argument.
+that receives an event as input, and, a target data lake, and it sends the input event to the data lake specified in the target data lake argument.
 But this target data lake could be any of the three mainstream data lakes services (Amazon S3, Azure Blob, etc.).
 Here is where an union can help you.

-The union LakeTarget defined below allows the lake_target argument of send_event() to be either an object of type AzureBlob, or type AmazonS3, or type GoogleGCP.
-This union allows the send_event() function to receive an object of any of these three types as input in the lake_target argument.
+function to receive an object of any of these three types as input in the lake_target

-Remember that each of these three types (AmazonS3, GoogleGCP and AzureBlob) are separate structs that we defined in our source code.
+) are separate structs that we have defined in our source code.
 So, at first glance, they are separate data types in our source code.
-But is the union keyword that unifies them into a single data type called LakeTarget.
+But is the union

 const LakeTarget = union {